banggaoo/blog/_posts/2023-12-22-OnDevice_RecSys.md

 tags: [AI, RecSys]
 ---
 ## Purpose
-Developing a recommendation system that rearranges content rankings locally Reviewing OnDevice AI app
+Developing a recommendation system that rearranges content rankings locally.

+Reviewing OnDevice AI app.

 ## Specifications
-Exposure of feedback component when user returns after selecting content When you select like/dislike in the feedback component, the information is stored in the ranking system.
+Exposure of feedback component when user returns after selecting content.

+When you select like/dislike in the feedback component, the information is stored in the ranking system.

 Rearrange the list of content waiting to be exposed in the recommendation system just before new content is exposed.

-Displayed in order of highest rank among the rearranged content list
+Displayed in order of highest rank among the rearranged content list.

 ## Design
-Predict content you might like using Linear Regression Train in real time on OnDevice using CreateML
+Predict content you might like using Linear Regression.

+Train in real time on OnDevice using CreateML.

-Convert content information including like/dislike feedback into tabular data and use it as learning information Immediately predicts after learning and rearranges the list of content waiting to be exposed To prevent unnecessary inference work, predictions are re-performed only when feedback information changes.
+Convert content information including like/dislike feedback into tabular data and use it as learning information.

+Immediately predicts after learning and rearranges the list of content waiting to be exposed.

+To prevent unnecessary inference work, predictions are re-performed only when feedback information changes.

 ## Implementation
-Create a Regressor during inference to sequentially execute learning and prediction
+Create a Regressor during inference to sequentially execute learning and prediction.

 ```swift
     func computeRecommendations(basedOn items: [Likable<Content>]) async throws -> [Content] {
         return try await withCheckedThrowingContinuation { continuation in